Healthy grocery shopping

 Know How to Read Food Labels

 Learn how to read the Nutrition Facts labels on food packages.
 Know what the serving size is and the amount of calories, fat, protein, and carbohydrates per serving.
 If a bag contains 2 servings and you eat the whole bag, you will need to multiply the amount of calories, fat, protein, and carbohydrate by 2.
 People with special health needs will need to pay extra attention to certain parts of the label.
 For example, if you have diabetes, you should note the grams of carbohydrates in the food.
-People on a heart healthy diet will need to pay attention to the amount of sodium.
-Also, the updated version of Nutrition Facts label, which will start appearing on packaged foods in July 2018, has a separate line for added sugars.
+People on a heart healthy diet will need to pay attention to the amount of sodium and saturated fat.
+Nutrition labels also now include the amount of added sugars.
+Use this knowledge to make healthy choices.
+Two words on food labels that can be misleading are "natural" and "pure."
+There is no uniform standard for using these words to describe foods.

 Some other tips for reading labels and buying healthy foods are: